ramonza/cassandra-sharded-counters/README.md

 which we will call the tally.

-Suppose that we read all shards (including any previous tally) at consistency level `ALL` and we find that some of them have `expires_at`s more than an hour in the past.
+Suppose that we read all shards (including any previous tally) at consistency level `ALL` and we find that some of them have `expires_at` more than an hour in the past.
 Under the assumption that clocks are synchronized to within an hour, we can be certain that these shards are _final_ (will never be updated).

 Their state is added to the previous tally (or a blank one if there wasn't a previous tally) and we issue a Cassandra